javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 new User().sayHi();
 ```

-The property is not placed into `User.prototype`.
-Instead, it is created by `new`, separately for every object.
-So, the property will never be shared between different objects of the same class.
+The property `name` is not placed into `User.prototype`.
+Instead, it is created by `new` before calling constructor, it's the property of the object itself.

 ## Summary